eukaryote/SublimeFiletypeConf/README.md

 or use the 'reopen with encoding' feature of SublimeText.

-If you'd prefer to have every file checked after every save, in order to avoid heeding to reopen the file, you can add the following setting to the user settings file:
+If you'd prefer to have every file checked after every save, in order to avoid needing to reopen the file, you can add the following setting to the user settings file:

 ``` json